ginobilinie/infantSeg/README.md

 h. checkHDF5.py: check the hdf5 files you generated to find if there are something wrong (e.g., matched or not)

 i. imgUtils.py: compute dice/psnr for medical images

+k. evalCaffeModel4WholeImgNieSingleS.py Here I take whole image as input Note, in evalCaffeModel4ImgNie.py, I take a single patch as input, as there are so many patches, it is a little slow, so I now utilize full image as input, but you have to change the deploy prototxt accordingly (just adjust the input dimension).